rootcodelabs/ESL-Prototype-V1/README.md

 Due to the limited availability of Estonian Sign Language videos, this project also focuses on utilizing existing videos to extract and calculate landmarks using MediaPipe.
 We can only make avatars for a limited number of sentences and words.
 This approach helps in generating accurate sign language animations based on the input text.

+Original dataset utilized in this application is available at : https://arhiiv.eki.ee/dict/viibex/

 ## Features

 - **Text Preprocessing**: Tokenization and spell-checking of input Estonian text.